 If everybody knows key benchmarks to hit, month-by-month, then the entire organization benefits from transparency.
 The C-level, operations, and of course our entire sales organization benefits from a single source of truth that explains what’s going right, what’s going wrong, and why.”

-What Does A Sales Rep Scorecard Look Like?
+Sales Rep Scorecard Example

 Below is an example of a scorecard that our sales teams at ZoomInfo use to keep them on track.